PDLT-University-of-York/test-split-site/docs/panopto/copy-recording.md

 9. Your video/s will then be copied over to the associated VLE module site.
 10. To copy recordings to multiple sites, **repeat** the above steps as many times as needed.

+!!!
+Tip
+    By default, when a recording is copied, a "Reference Copy" is created meaning that any edits you make in the original recording, will also be reflected in the copies you have made.

 ## More Details and Troubleshooting